-Weytk-xwexweytp!
+Weytk!

-Welcome to Thompson Rivers University, either as a new or returning Indigenous
+Welcome to Thompson Rivers University, either as a new or returning Indigenous student.

-Student.
-Our goal is to provide programs of relevance tailored to your post-secondary education aspirations whether it be through our in-person classes at the Kamloops or Williams Lake campuses or on-line offerings through Open Learning.
-We also provide academic, social and cultural supports through the Cplul'kw'ten House 5 and the Indigenous Education office.
+Our goal is to provide programs of relevance tailored to your post-secondary education aspirations whether it be through our in-person classes at our Kamloops or Williams Lake campuses or our online offerings through Open Learning.
+We also provide academic, social and cultural supports through the Cplúl'kw'ten House 5 and the Indigenous Education office.
 Please take advantage of the several Indigenous social and cultural events that take place throughout the academic year.